 We have many indirect economic impacts on the communities we operate in.
-Our Society 2030: Spirit of Progress plan has been developed to address all our most material issues, including to support sustainable social and economic growth in those communities.
+Our Society 2030: Spirit of Progress plan has been developed to address most material issues, including supporting sustainable social and economic growth in those communities.

 Our business and hospitality skills training programmes, for example, aim to increase employability, improve livelihoods and support a thriving hospitality sector that works for all.